 Triton WR-1339 acts as a surfactant, suppresses the action of lipases and blocks the uptake of lipoproteins by extrahepatic tissues, thus resulting in increase in the levels of circulatory lipids [7].
-Furthermore, triton WR-1339 is known to cause structural modifications in circulatory lipoproteins, which hinder their interaction with capillary lipoprotein lipases [21].
-It is probable that the extracts/fractions may have interfered with clustering lipoproteins coated with triton [21].
-Table 4: Effect of extracts fractions of A. violacea flowers on generation of free radical and lipid peroxidation in rat liver microsomes in vitro (Note: Change (%) in antioxidant activity is shown in parenthesis)
+Furthermore, triton WR-1339 is known to cause structural modifications in circulatory lipoproteins, which interaction with hinder their capillary lipoprotein lipases.[21]
+It is probable that the extracts/fractions might have interfered with clustering lipoproteins coated with triton [21].
+In this way, lipoprotein may get freely catabolized by these enzymes.